webxos/macroslow/API/anthropic/README.md

-# 🐪 PROJECT DUNES 2048-AES: Guide to Using Anthropic’s Claude API
+# 🐪 MACROSLOW: Guide to Using Anthropic’s Claude API

 *Integrating Claude for Tool Calling, Agentic Workflows, and Quantum-Enhanced Applications with MACROSLOW SDKs*